HylisWilk/aldhaka/README.md

 - I'd still like to improve the page layout to something more interesting than just hstacking, but I might leave that for later.
 - Trying to add a papyrus or old book texture to the text pages with SD or VQGAN+CLIP destroys the text.
 Maybe I can do that in the future with simpler generative art techniques.

+## Notes

+I did quite a bit of tinkering with the prompts and might've accidentally saved different checkpoints of image/text prompts, so if you see them mismatching in the uploaded files in the repo that's why.

+Also I don't know how to make SD 1.5 totally reproducible.
+Using seeds within SD seem to only work for that particular session.
+Maybe you have to invoke torch seeds  before calling the webui.
+Gotta debug that further in the future.